 There must be at least one labor category.
-In our example, there are two types of labor which are called USK and SK.
+In our example, there are two types of labor which are called USK (unskilled) and SK (skilled).
 In adapting her/his own SAM, the user is free to use the element labels that are relevant given her/his data.
-The names of the elements must respect GAMS syntax and must be the same in row and in column.
+The names of the elements must respect GAMS syntax and must be the same in rows and in columns.